 - to prevent processing for the purposes of direct marketing;

-- to take action for compensation if they suffer damage for any contravention of the Act by the Data Controller;
+- to take action for compensation if they suffer damage for any contravention of the Regulation by the Data Controller;

 - to take action to rectify, block, erase or destroy inaccurate data;

-- the right to ask the Information Commissioner to assess whether or not it is likely that any processing of personal data has not been carried out in accordance with the Act.
+- the right to ask the Information Commissioner to assess whether or not it is likely that any processing of personal data has not been carried out in accordance with the Regulation.

 The Seventh Principle